Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

 When is...
 (General Calendar Questions)

-How many students are in Marietta College total?
+How many students are in Marietta College in total?

-Total enrollment for the 2015-16 academic year is 1,200 students from more than 32 states and and more than 6 countries.
-For more information see About Marietta.
+Total enrollment for the 2023-24 academic year is 1,085 students from more than 32 states and more than 14 countries.
+For more information, see About Marietta.

 What do students do on the weekends?

-On the weekends, you'll find the majority of MC students involved in activities right on campus!
-Over 70 different student organizations are active on Marietta's campus, including Fraternities and Sororities, Academic Clubs, Political Groups, Cultural Groups, Religious Groups, and more.
-Campus organizations such as the Pioneer Activities Council (PAC) are instrumental in planning weekend events such as Homecoming, Family Weekend, and a special Marietta College event called Doo-Dah Day.
-Concerts, comedians, and cultural presentations also appear at Marietta College throughout the year.
-In fact, the College has worked to bring major concerts to campus with bands such as Third Eye Blind, Three Doors Down, Fuel, Oleander, Taylor Swift, Juliana Hough and O.A.R.
-Of course, many students prefer to simply relax at the Gathering Place, a one-stop resource for student activities featuring games, big screen TVs, wireless internet, and more.
+On the weekends, you will find the majority of Marietta's students involved in activities right on campus!
+More than 50+ different student organizations are active on Marietta's campus, including fraternities and sororities, academic clubs, political groups, cultural groups, religious groups, and more.
+Campus organizations such as the Pioneer Activities Council (PAC) are instrumental in planning social events such as sporting event viewing parties, movies, concerts, and comedians, as well as special events such as Homecoming, Family Weekend, and Doo Dah Day.
+Many students enjoy attending athletic events with their friends or participating in an intramural league or tournament.
 If students choose to go beyond campus for weekend fun, they don't have to go far.
-The city and surrounding area of Marietta, Ohio offers a wealth of activities from outdoor concerts to casual dining to outdoor activities like hiking, camping, rock climbing, and biking.
+The city and surrounding area of Marietta, Ohio, offers a wealth of activities, from outdoor concerts to casual dining to outdoor activities like hiking, camping, rock climbing, and biking.

 How many clubs and organizations are on campus?

-What are the percentages of different races at MC?
+What are the percentages of different races at Marietta College?

-Marietta College currently has four fraternities and four sororities that are active on campus.
+Marietta College currently has four fraternities and three sororities that are active on campus.
 The fraternities are Alpha Tau Omega, Alpha Sigma Phi, Delta Tau Delta, and Lambda Chi Alpha.
-The sororities are Alpha Xi Delta, Chi Omega, Sigma Kappa, and Omicron Chi Theta.
-Joining a Greek organization can help personalize your college experience by providing the opportunity to develop important leadership skills, to interact with faculty and staff, to give back to the community through service projects and develop lasting friendships.
+The sororities are Alpha Xi Delta, Chi Omega, and Sigma Kappa.
+Joining a Greek organization can help personalize your college experience by providing the opportunity to develop important leadership skills, interact with faculty and staff, give back to the community through service projects, and develop lasting friendships.

 How can I get involved in student organizations?